khanhartisan/laravel-backbone/readme.md

 }
 ```

-Finally, you need to register two jobs to handle the cascade operation in the background.
+Finally, you need to schedule two jobs to handle the cascade operation in the background.

 ```php
 <?php